awsdocs/aws-lambda-developer-guide/doc_source/java-context-object.md

   You can type any string and the function will return the same string in uppercase\.
 In addition, you will also get the useful function information provided by the `context` object\.

 Follow the instructions provided in the Getting Started\.
-For more information, see  [Step 2\.3: \(Optional\) Create a Lambda Function Authored in Java](get-started-step4-optional.md)\.
+For more information, see  [\(Optional\) Create a Lambda Function Authored in Java](get-started-step4-optional.md)\.
 Note the following differences:

 + When you create a deployment package, don't forget the `aws-lambda-java-core` library dependency\.